jannetos/jekyll-stella-blog/README.md

-# jekyll-stella-blog
+#Blog/About me page for jewelry creators

-Blog/About me page for jewelry artists created using jekyll library
+###Installation instructions: